-Those interested in building upon the relationships forged at the event, and/or capitalizing on the information shared, are encouraged to visit the forum’s website, to which we will add materials as they come in.
+Those interested in building upon the relationships forged at the event, and/or capitalizing on the information shared, are encouraged to visit the forum’s website.
 And without giving too much away, CREST is also making plans for an event that will take place next World Tourism Day, Sept.
 27, 2018.
 Stay tuned, as they say, for more.

 Meantime, we’ll leave you with another Chris Blackwell quote, this one part of a PowerPoint presentation covering his resort and foundation: “I believe in building bridges rather than building walls.”